TheOfficialFloW/GePatch/README.md

 Some games may:

 - Not display cutscenes.
-- Have wrong color format / line width.
+- Have a black screen.
+- Not display all textures.

 ## Donation